Birds in Costa Rica and Guatemala

 Cabot’s tern is divided into 2 subspecies, breeding on the Atlantic Coast from Delaware southwards, around the Gulf of Mexico to Belize, on the Bahamas and many Caribbean islands, and from northern South America southwards along the Atlantic coast to northern Argentina.
 Northern populations are migratory.
 It is a common winter visitor to the Pacific coast, from south-eastern Mexico southwards to Peru.

 The specific name is derived from the Latin acus (‘needle’) and flavidus (‘yellowish’), alluding to the yellow point on the long, sharp bill.
+The common name refers to American physician and ornithologist Samuel Cabot III (1815-1885), who described the species in 1847, based on a skin collected in the Yucatan Peninsula.

 Resting Cabot’s terns and immature laughing gulls (see above), Capo Matapalo, Peninsula de Osa, Costa Rica.
 (Photo copyright © by Kaj Halberg)